 - 13. In accordance with lead regulator recommendations, a professional accountant in the UK and Ireland shall implement adequate procedures to handle client complaints in respect of fee, service and contractual disputes.
 Professional accountants elsewhere are highly recommended to implement such procedures. - 14.
 Many complaints can be resolved without recourse to litigation where adequate internal complaints procedures exist within firms.
 In this way, not only would the level of client care improve, but issues of poor service might be resolved without the need for investigation by ACCA.
-A guidance note to assist professional accountants, which includes suggested procedures, can be found on ACCA's website at www.accaglobal.com/en/member/professional-standards/rules-standards/other-standards.html. - 15.
-It is recommended that any complaints procedures adopted by a firm ensure: - (a) the proper handling of complaints from clients relevant to its compliance with the regulatory system; - (b) that complaints are acknowledged promptly; - (c) where a complaint has been made orally, that the letter of acknowledgement states the professional accountant's understanding as to the nature of the complaint being made and invites the complainant to confirm in writing the accuracy of that statement; - (d) that complaints are investigated by a person of sufficient experience, seniority and competence who, where possible, was not directly involved in the particular act or omission giving rise to the complaint; - (e) that any appropriate remedial action on those complaints is promptly taken; and
+A guidance note to assist professional accountants, which includes suggested procedures, can be found on ACCA's website at www.accaglobal.com/gb/en/member/professional-standards.html. - 15.
+It is recommended that any complaints procedures adopted by a firm ensure: - (a) the proper handling of complaints from clients relevant to its compliance with the regulatory system; - (b) that complaints are acknowledged promptly; - (c) where a complaint has been made orally, that the letter of acknowledgement states the professional accountant's understanding as to the nature of the complaint being made and invites the complainant to confirm in writing the accuracy of that statement; - (d) that complaints are investigated by a person of sufficient experience, seniority and competence who, where possible, was not directly involved in the particular act or omission giving rise to the complaint; - (e) that any appropriate remedial action on those complaints is promptly taken; and - (f) where the complaint is not promptly remedied, that the client is advised of any further avenue for complaint available to him/her under the regulatory system (e.g. taking the matter up with ACCA).